firosemalik/url-shortener-service/README.md

 TODO
 - flyway
 - update indexes to search by shortcode
-- caching
+- hateos with access log
 - unit test
 - component test
 - webmvc test
 - blackbox test
+- caching
-- distributed tracing
+- distributed tracing and logging
 - circuit breaker and rate limit
 - profile like E2E : add postgres and make the attributes with placeholders
 - versioning